El-Proyecto/lazzo-web-version/HANDOFFS_TODO/GROUP_HUB_P1_P2_HANDOFF.md

 # Group Hub Feature - P1 to P2 Handoff Document

-**Date:** October 21, 2025
+**Date:** October 21, 2025 (Updated: November 13, 2025)
 **From:** Role P1 (UI + State + Contracts)
 **To:** Role P2 (Data + Supabase)
-**Feature:** Group Hub (Events, Expenses, Memories)
+**Feature:** Group Hub (Events, Memories)

+> **⚠️ UPDATE (Nov 13, 2025):** Expenses section has been **migrated to Event feature** where it's actually used.
+This handoff now covers only Events and Memories sections.
+For expenses functionality, refer to `EVENT_DETAIL_P1_P2_HANDOFF.md`.

 ---

 ## ✅ **P1 DELIVERABLES COMPLETED**

 All Role P1 responsibilities have been successfully implemented according to the Lazzo architecture guidelines.
-The group hub feature is fully functional with fake data including **Events**, **Expenses**, and **Memories** sections with proper sorting, shared components, and tokenized design.
+The group hub feature is fully functional with fake data including **Events** and **Memories** sections with proper sorting, shared components, and tokenized design.
 Ready for P2 to implement Supabase integration.

 ---